-DISCUSSION: See lines 31-40.
+DISCUSSION: See the second and third sentence of paragraph 3.
 Dunham actually danced with the people she was studying.
 Other anthropologists avoided this, as they thought that they should be neutral observers, and that dance was physically challenging.

 The wrong answers simply aren’t mentioned in the passage.
 It’s difficult to explain why they’re wrong.
 They’re completely unsupported.